Shutdown of ABS-CBN broadcasting

 The resulting franchise expiration and withdrawal of its broadcast rights marked the first time ABS-CBN, considered a historical and cultural icon in the Philippines, had been off the air since the 1986 revolution, having been seized and liquidated by the authoritarian government of the Martial Law dictatorship from 1972 until the regime's collapse in 1986.
 Critics of the Duterte government consider the NTC's cease-and-desist order and the denial of the franchise application as contributing to a growing democratic backsliding in the Philippines under the Duterte administration.

 Background

 Congressional franchise to operate television and radio stations

 As prescribed by the American Insular government-era Act No. 3846, or the Radio Control Act, which became effective in 1931 (later amended in 1963), broadcasting networks require a congressional franchise to operate television and radio stations, which usually lasts for up to 25 years.
-ABS-CBN, which had been operating since July 11, 1946, made its first television broadcast on October 23, 1953, had last been granted a 25-year franchise extension on March 30, 1995, under Republic Act No. 7966 (but later implemented on May 4, 1995).
-This expired on May 4, 2020, as upheld by the Department of Justice (DOJ).
+Bolinao Broadcasting Corporation, founded by James Lindenberg, which had been operating since July 11, 1946, had its franchise granted by the state through Republic Act No. 512, that took effect August 1950.
+BEC made its first television broadcast on October 23, 1953 under the operation of Alto Broadcasting System (ABS), which at the time, it using the Channel 3 frequency until 1969.
+The Manila Chronicle, had its franchise granted by the state on August 1955 though Republic Act No. 1343.
+Manila Chronicle's broadcast operations were later reorganized as Chronicle Broadcasting Network (CBN).
+ABS and CBN later merged on 1963, officially becoming the ABS-CBN Broadcasting Corporation.